Consultant who stole $815K from Maine boatyard sentenced to more than 7 years

 “A business like Brooklyn Boat Yard becomes the economic lifeblood of the community,” Woodcock said.
 “If Brooklin Boat Yard went down, the community would just about die.”

+Woodcock also said chastised Nygren for not paying his taxes.
+The judge said Nygren “shirked his responsibility” as a citizen and “let other other people pay for his government.”

 Steve White, owner of the boatyard, told the judge that Nygren stole from a $500,000 line of credit the business had with Camden National Bank.
-He learned of the theft in September 2015 when Nygren told him it needed $100,000 that day to make payroll.
+He learned of the theft in September 2015 when Nygren told him the bank needed $100,000 that day to make payroll.
 Once that payroll was made, White said he was told the business still owed the bank another $100,000.

+“The day he told me we couldn’t make payroll, he said he had tickets to a Patriot’s game that night and really wanted to go,” White told Woodcock.
+“I couldn’t believe it.
+That night he posted on social media, a picture of himself and a 20-year-old clerk from the store at the game.”

 White said that now the business must make payments of more than $4,000 a month over a 10-year period to repay the bank the money Nygren stole by forging business checks.
 He urged Woodcock to impose a long sentence.